nick-shaw/blackmagic-io/README.md

 - `'hdr_metadata'`: Dictionary with HDR metadata (only present if HDR metadata is in the signal)
   - Same structure as `capture_frame_with_metadata()` below

-This function combines the performance of `capture_frame_as_uint8()` with metadata access, making it ideal for real-time preview applications that need to detect signal changes (resolution, matrix, EOTF) without the overhead of float conversion.
+This function combines the performance of `capture_frame_as_uint8()` with metadata access, making it ideal for real-time preview applications that need to detect signal changes (resolution, matrix, EOTF) without the overhead of float conversion; see [`examples/capture_preview.py`](https://github.com/nick-shaw/blackmagic-io/blob/main/examples/capture_preview.py).

 **`capture_frame_as_uint16(timeout_ms=5000, input_narrow_range=None, output_narrow_range=False) -> Optional[np.ndarray]`**
 Capture a single frame and convert to R'G'B' uint16 (preserves native bit depth of the source).
 - `timeout_ms`: Timeout in milliseconds (default: 5000)
 - `input_narrow_range`: Same per-source-format default semantics as `capture_frame_as_uint8()`.
 - `output_narrow_range`: If False (default), output uint16 is full range (0-65535 scaled).
-If True, output is narrow-range R'G'B' (10-bit narrow codes LSB-padded to 16-bit: 4096-60160).
+If True, output is narrow-range R'G'B' in canonical 16-bit form (nominal black 4096, nominal white 60160; 8/10/12-bit narrow codes LSB-padded to 16-bit) with sub-black and super-white preserved if present.
 - Returns: R'G'B' uint16 array (H×W×3), or None if timeout/no signal
 - Higher-precision counterpart to `capture_frame_as_uint8()`.
 10-bit (RGB10 / YUV10) and 12-bit (RGB12) sources keep their native precision in the uint16 result.
 8-bit sources (BGRA, or RGB10-delivered-as-BGRA) are LSB-padded via `<< 8` — `0xff` maps to `0xff00`, so the underlying precision is still 8-bit even though the dtype is uint16.